History of Harris Public Policy

 Starting with just five PhD students and 36 Master’s students in 1988, the school has grown to have class sizes of over 170 Master’s students, in varying programs from the Master’s in Public Policy, to Computational Analysis and Public Policy, Environmental Science and Policy, and more.

-From its inception, Chicago Harris has sought to enhance the University's role in shaping and understanding public life by conducting policy-relevant research and preparing talented individuals to become leaders and agents of social change.
+From its inception, Harris Public Policy has sought to enhance the University's role in shaping and understanding public life by conducting policy-relevant research and preparing talented individuals to become leaders and agents of social change.

 The University of Chicago Tradition